-Mild cases of aplastic anemia may require no treatment.
-Symptoms are treated as needed.
+Mild cases of aplastic anemia that do not have symptoms may not require treatment.

-If blood counts become lower, patients receive extra blood and platelets through transfusions.
+As blood counts become lower and symptoms develop, blood and platelets are given through transfusions.
 Over time, transfusions may stop working, resulting in very low blood cell counts.
 This is a life-threatening condition.

-Bone marrow transplant or stem cell transplant may be recommended for patients under age 40.
+Bone marrow or stem cell transplant may be recommended for people under age 40.
 This treatment works best when the donor is a fully-matched brother or sister.
 This is called a matched sibling donor.

-Older patients and those who do not have a matched sibling donor are given medicines to suppress the immune system.
+Older people and those who do not have a matched sibling donor are given medicine to suppress the immune system.
 These medicines may allow the bone marrow to once again make healthy blood cells.
 But the disease may return (relapse).
-A bone marrow transplant with an unrelated donor may be tried if these medicines do not help or if the disease comes back after getting better
+A bone marrow transplant with an unrelated donor may be tried if these medicines do not help or if the disease comes back after getting better.

 Untreated, severe aplastic anemia leads to rapid death.
-Bone marrow transplant is very successful in young people.
-It is also used in older patients or when the disease comes back after medicines have been tried.
+Bone marrow transplant can be very successful in young people.
+Transplant is also used in older people or when the disease comes back after medicines have stopped working.

 - Severe infections or bleeding